hpc-carpentry/old-hpc-workflows/_episodes/08-cluster.md

 > (# of students, time allotted, etc.).
 {: .callout}

 Normally, moving a workflow to be run by a cluster scheduler requires a lot of work.
 Batch scripts need to be written, and you'll need to monitor and babysit the status of each of your jobs.
 This is especially difficult if one batch job depends on the output from another.
 Even moving from one cluster to another (especially ones using a different scheduler) requires a large investment of time and effort - all the batch scripts from before need to be rewritten.

 Snakemake does all of this for you.
 All details of running the pipeline through the cluster scheduler are handled by Snakemake - this includes writing batch scripts, submitting, and monitoring jobs.
 In this scenario, the role of the scheduler is limited to ensuring each Snakemake rule is executed with the resources it needs.

-We'll explore how to port our example Snakemake pipeline by example Our current Snakefile is shown below:
+We'll explore how to port our example Snakemake pipeline by example.
+Our current Snakefile is shown below:

+FIXME: update to match new sample code

 ```python
 # our zipf analysis pipeline